top of page

 ITCHY SCALP

-Itching of the scalp is often caused by a reaction to hair products, this can be mild reactions from a product being left on too long, or from an allergic reaction to a specific ingredient.
-Itching can also be related to some hair loss conditions, or may have no identifiable cause.
+Lots of people experience an itchy scalp.
+Often it is related to a scalp condition like dandruff.
+It can also be caused by a reaction to hair products, this can be mild reactions from a product being left on too long, or from an allergic reaction to a specific ingredient.
+Itching can also be related to some hair loss conditions, stress, or may have no identifiable cause.

 GREASY SCALP